moonbitlang/moonbit-docs/build-system-tutorial.md

 moon new
 ```

 This command will launch a new module wizard.
-Following all default options will a new module named `hello` in the `my-project` directory.
+Following all default options will create a new module named `hello` in the `my-project` directory.

 ## Understanding the Module Directory Structure